arkadygalperin29/CocktailsGuide/README.md

 Currently WIP, most recent update may be in one of feature branches.

-Stack: Compose, Voyager, Room, Retrofit, Dagger-Hilt, Coroutines, MVVM, modularization, JUnit, Mockk, detekt
+Stack: Compose, Voyager, Room, Retrofit, Kotlin-Serialization, Dagger-Hilt, Coroutines, MVVM, modularization, JUnit, Mockk, detekt